About the Author

 About THE PAST IS NEVER

-Available March 13, 2018, The Past is Never is a suspenseful Southern Gothic novel steeped in local lore that begins when three siblings head out for a swim in a forbidden rock quarry in the Mississippi Delta.
+The Past is Never is a suspenseful Southern Gothic novel steeped in local lore that begins when three siblings head out for a swim in a forbidden rock quarry in the Mississippi Delta.
 Only two will return from that fateful outing.
 The search for their missing sister will lead brother and sister through haunted woods, mangrove tunnels, and Florida swamps, as they work to unravel family secrets.
 Chosen as an “Okra Pick” by the Southern Independent Booksellers Alliance.

 About THREE RIVERS